US-ELRR/elrr-infrastructure/src/postgres/README.md

 * Create uses and password
 * Grant roles to users

-Install pgadmin4 on windows and test connections
+Note: You can either use the linux CLI or install and use pgadmin4 on windows for the databases.

 ## Further resources